JidongLi-hub/JudgeBeforeAnswer/README.md

 # Quick Start
-run `main.py` to constrcut the dataset
+Find our JBA dataset in `dataset/Judge_Before_Answer.json`, image ids are from `Visual Genome`.
+Also, you can run `main.py` to constrcut your own JBA dataset.

-rum `test.py` to generate test results for MLLM.
+Run `test.py` to generate test results for MLLM.

 run `evaluate.py` to evaluate the results and get metrics.